The July newsletter is now out.

 One day Seminars:-

-Christine Ray is a professional EBUTA teacher who coaches and teaches students at Southampton University.
+Christine Ray was one of the first professional EBUTA teachers who coaches and teaches students at Southampton University.
 She is also available for one day seminars on any topic.

 For more information phone Chris on 023 80253239 or email firstname.lastname@example.org